 14 May 2020: QuCIP researchers Klar and Sinai just published two chapters in the Oxford Handbook of Qur’anic Studies, entitled “Qur’anic Exempla and Late Antique Narratives” (by Marianna Klar) and “Inner-Qur’anic Chronology” (by Nicolai Sinai).

-11 February 2020: Nicolai Sinai has just published an article analyzing the Qur’anic food taboos, entitled “The Qurʾān’s Dietary Tetralogue: A Diachronic Reconstruction” and available in Jerusalem Studies in Arabic and Islam 46 (2019).
+11 February 2020: Nicolai Sinai published an article analysing the Qur’anic food taboos, entitled “The Qurʾān’s Dietary Tetralogue: A Diachronic Reconstruction” and available in Jerusalem Studies in Arabic and Islam 46 (2019).

 7 December 2019: Behnam Sadeghi gave a paper entitled “An Apocryphal Hadith from the Mid-First Century AH (AD 650–693) Illuminates the Kūfan Qurrā’, Vindicating the Historical Sources” at the workshop The Transmission and Reception of the Qurʾān in Light of Recent Scholarship at Harvard University.
 A video recording of the presentation can be found here.